-Exfoliation minus the skin-irritating side effects.
+Exfoliation, minus the skin-irritating side effects.

 A drop of oil

-It's a good idea to opt for a facial oil during winter.
-Either use the oil on its own or mix a drop or two with your moisturiser to preserve the moisture levels within the skin, shielding it against dry air.
+It's a good idea to opt for facial oil during winter.
+Either use the oil on its own or mix a drop or two with your moisturiser to preserve the moisture levels of the skin, shielding it against dry air.
 Simply massage 2 - 3 drops of oil onto clean, slightly moist skin.

 Nourish dry skin

-Chapped lips and rough looking hands are often experienced by many during the colder months of the year.
+Chapped lips and rough-looking hands are often experienced by many during the colder months of the year.
 Dry skin requires moisture all day long to allow for regeneration.
-Even though cosmetics can provide the skin with needed hydration from the outside it also requires hydration from within.
+Even though cosmetics can provide the skin with needed hydration from the outside, it also requires hydration from within.
 Be sure to stay hydrated with water, green tea or sugar-free fruit juices.
 Avoid alcohol and coffee which can cause dehydration.

 Reduce the time it takes to shower

 Be sure to use mild soaps and shower gels.
 During the winter the skin is strained enough as it is.
-Harsh cleansing solutions may only aggravate the skin further.
+Harsh cleansing agents may only aggravate the skin further.
 It's best to opt for cleansers that are alcohol and fragrance-free.

 Moisturise the skin with oil-based creams after cleansing to prevent dryness.
 Products with avocado oil and/or shea butter are ideal.

-Dry skin suffers when in contact with fabrics that scratch it but also when it is exposed to the elements such as wind and sun rays of which the latter is often forgotten by many during winter.
+Dry skin suffers when in contact with fabrics that scratch it but also when it is exposed to the elements, such as wind and the sun of which the latter is often forgotten by many during winter.
 Ensure that the clothing being worn do not have an irritating effect on the skin.
 Cotton and silks are great picks because they allow the skin to breathe.
 Clean the garments with mild detergents to avoid unwanted skin reactions.

-- Suitable for all skin types, including sensitive skin
+- Suitable for all skin types including sensitives skin